 - We routinely bring gifted guest artists and professional practitioners to campus to work with our students.

-- We enjoy a special relationship with a nearby regional theatre ( Iowa City's Riverside Theatre) that affords unusual opportunities to our students.
+- We enjoy special relationships with a nearby regional theatres ( Iowa City's Riverside Theatre) that affords unusual opportunities to our students.

 - We are able to devise highly individualized programs of study and useful internships for qualified students.